-On the route you have the opportunity to explore traditional art studios, where you can meet the potters at work; pending the wheel, drying or heating pots in kilns.
-You can also see different types of firing “bisque” (red ceramics) or “gray” (grey or black).
+On the route you have the opportunity to explore traditional art studios, where you can meet the potters at work, see them pending the wheel and drying or heating pots in kilns.
+You can also see different types of firing: “bisque” (red ceramics) or “gray” (grey or black).
 You can buy pottery “fresh from the kiln”.
-It is also possible to make an appointment with a potter for a guided tour in the pottery (phone: +48 17 226 2323, or e-mail: firstname.lastname@example.org).
+It is also possible to make an appointment with a potter for a guided tour in the pottery (phone: +48 17 226 2323, or e-mail: email@example.com).

 Free-standing big kilns, that you will meet on the bike trail, will impress you.
-You can visit a historic cemetery with characteristic tombstones and you will encounter many roadside shrines.
+Visit the historic cemetery with characteristic tombstones and encounter many roadside shrines.
 Enjoy the wonderful nature: the fish pounds in Zalesie, the river Wisłok and beautiful panoramas.
 Take a break in the Park of Our Lady Jagodna in Medynia Łańcucka near the pond with beautiful lilies and drink water from the nearby spring.
-In the chapel you will find a ceramic statue of Our Lady Jagodna, the patron of Medynia, made by the local artist Władysława Prucnal.
+In the chapel you will find a ceramic statue of Our Lady Jagodna, the patron of Medynia, made by the known local artist Władysława Prucnal.

 The gallery of the famous artist Władysława Prucnal contains a rich collection of her works.
 These are figures, bas-reliefs and mosaics depicting the life of the inhabitants of the ancient village of Medynia Głogłowska.
 A significant part of the work of the artist is also dedicated to religion.
 Władysława Prucnal’s work can be found in ethnographic museums in Poland and in galleries around the world, among others in Australia, Japan, and the USA.
-Wladyslawa Prucnal won an award from the Ministry of Culture and the Oskar Kolberg award.
+Wladyslawa Prucnal won the Oskar Kolberg award and an award from the Ministry of Culture for her outstanding art work.
 Visiting the gallery is only possible after prior appointment.
-Contact the Municipal Cultural Centre in Czarna (Phone: +48 17 226 23 23, e-mail: email@example.com)
+Contact the Municipal Cultural Centre in Czarna (Phone: +48 17 226 23 23, e-mail: firstname.lastname@example.org) for an appointment.